Our Team

 Our Instructors

-Casey (she/her) (E-RYT200) (RPYT) (YACEP) is an Experienced Registered Vinyasa and Prenatal Yoga Teacher and Yoga Alliance Continuing Education Provider.
-She has trained under Andrea Dixon, Sara Doyle, Richard Fabio, Joe Taft, Shala Worsley, and is currently embarking on her 300-hour advanced yoga teacher training through Asheville Yoga Center.
+Casey (she/her) (RYT500) (RPYT) (YACEP) is a Registered Vinyasa and Prenatal Yoga Teacher and Yoga Alliance Continuing Education Provider.
+She completed her 200-hour vinyasa and 85-hour prenatal yoga teacher trainings at Blue Point Yoga with Andrea Dixon and Sara Doyle, and her 300-hour advanced yoga teacher training with Asheville Yoga Center.
 You may also know Casey as one of BPY’s studio owners.
 When Casey moved to Durham in 2015, she didn’t realize how much Yoga (BPY specifically) would change her life.
 Over time yoga helped her lose weight, lowered both her cholesterol and blood pressure, and mourn the loss of both her dad in 2017 and her mom in 2021.
 Casey’s classes are filled with playful poses, quiet stillness, and observing the breath and body.
 You’ll often hear her say, “just keep breathing,” or “find your breath,” which are mantras she uses to help center herself during challenging times or poses.
+Photography by Jessie Greenberg